karteekdhara98/PACT-geometric-calibration/README.md

 # PACT-geometric-calibration-code

-This code is part of the research paper: "A method for the geometric calibration of ultrasound transducer arrays with arbitrary geometries".
+This repository is part of the research paper: "A method for the geometric calibration of ultrasound transducer arrays with arbitrary geometries".

 The paper is authored by: Karteekeya Sastry, Yang Zhang, Peng Hu,